What is Health Equity?

 Examples of current initiatives and activities

-- Coordination and facilitation of community of practice monthly calls.
+- Coordination and facilitation of Health Equity Connection Calls, monthly community of practice calls.

-- Facilitation of collaboration between planners and public health, for example Pan4Health.
+- Facilitation of collaboration between planners and public health, for example Plan4Health.

 - Development of and ongoing support for local and regional cross-sector collaborations, such as Fox Valley Thrives’ partnership between planning, public health, and community organizers.